-Because you get assistance from MassHealth Standard (Medicaid), you will pay less for some of your Medicare health care services.
-MassHealth Standard (Medicaid) also provides other benefits to you by covering health care services such as prescription drugs, long-term care and/or homeand community-based services that are not usually covered under Medicare.
+Because you get assistance from MassHealth Standard (Medicaid) with your Medicare Part A and B cost-sharing (deductibles, copayments, and coinsurance) you may pay nothing for your Medicare health care services.
+MassHealth Standard (Medicaid) also provides other benefits to you by covering health care services such as prescription drugs, long-term care and/or home- and community-based services that are not usually covered under Medicare.
 You will also receive "Extra Help" from Medicare to pay for the costs of your Medicare prescription drugs.
 Tufts Health Plan Senior Care Options will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.